FrederikBjorne/heroes-webservice-sprinbot/README.md

 All reusable base classes and utilites needed are located in com.example.demo.core.
 New microservices should be added in a new folder structure to keep it separated from other services.

-The provided source file dc_heroes.csv is located in src/main/resource and its content of DC comics hero information is robbed from their repo [here](https://github.com/fivethirtyeight/data/tree/master/comic-characters).
+The provided data source file dc_heroes.csv is located in src/main/resource and its content of DC comics hero information is robbed from their repo [here](https://github.com/fivethirtyeight/data/tree/master/comic-characters).

-Each line is parsed and each hero details is fed into a Hero class at object creation by heroes/HerosCSVFileImported and the objects are saved into memory-persistence via H2 in-memory engine by the hero/HeroRepositoryHandler.
-The Hero class (entity) itself stores lightweight information (name, alter ego and id) as attributes from a hashmap argument and the leftovers are kept in a details map.
-In order to provide lightweight information, typically when listing all heroes, a method Hero.getLightWeightInfo is used.
+Each line is parsed and each hero data is fed into a Hero class object by heroes/HerosCSVFileImported and the objects are saved into memory-persistence using H2 by the hero/HeroRepositoryHandler.
+The Hero class (entity) itself stores short information (name, alter ego and id) as attributes from a hashmap argument and the leftovers are kept in a details map.
+In order to provide short information, typically when listing all heroes, a get method Hero.getShortInfo() is used.

 The CRUD repository has been chosen for implementation by heroes/HeroRepository.
 The actual service hero/HeroService is separated from the REST controller hero/HeroController.
 Tests are available in the normal test folder.